Dipo: Ritual process

-The girls are then housed for a week, where they are given training on cooking, housekeeping, and childbirth and nurturing.
+The girls are then housed for a week, where they are given training by the elderly women on cooking, housekeeping, sex education, childbirth and nurturing.
 The ritual mothers give them special lessons on seduction and how their husbands will expect to be treated.
 They learn the Klama dance, which is performed on the final day of the rites.

 After the one-week schooling, they are released and the entire community gather to celebrate their transition into womanhood.
-They are beautifully dressed in rich kente cloth accessorised with beads around their waists, necks and arms.
+They are dressed in rich kente cloth accessorised with beads around their waists, necks and arms.
+The beads signify their transition and readiness for marriage.
 With singing and drumming, they perform the Klama dance.
-At this point, any man interested in any one of them can start investigating her family.
+At this point, any man interested in any of them can start investigating her family.
+The family investigation is done to ensure the girl comes from a good home with no history of issues like infertility or mental illness.
 It is assumed that any woman who partakes in the rites not only brings honour to herself but to her family at large.
 The ritual is done to initiate young women into knowing their responsibilities before stepping into marriage.

+Construction of femininity and social expectations

+Dipo shapes the conception of femininity among the Krobo people.
+It is not just considered a ceremonial rite of passage but a structured process of gender socialization through which the girls are introduced to culturally defined expectations of womanhood.
+The rite serves as a mechanism to transmit social norms across generations.

+Gender socialization in Ghana mostly occurs through formal and informal cultural practices.
+These practices and socialization shape attitudes towards sexuality, behaviour and social roles.
+Elderly women formalize this process by teaching the girls proper behaviour, respectability and duties within the family and the community at large.
+They also emphasize ideals of morality and sexual propriety.
+Girls who participate in this rite are made to understand they have reached maturity and are prepared to adhere to socially sanctioned norms of behaviour.

+The ritual places femininity within a framework of responsibility and collective expectation.
+This highlights the significance of women's duties in upholding social order and continuity.
+These gender expectations are reinforced by the material and symbology of the rituals.
+The use of beads, body ornaments and specific forms of dressing communicate social meanings associated with status and transformation and not just aesthetics.
+These symbolic elements convey identity and signify a shift into new social roles including womanhood.